Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 • 1 tablespoon Toasted Rice Powder

-• 1-2 tablespoon Fish Sauce Taste first before adding more
+• 1-2 tablespoon Fish Sauce (start with 1, taste and add more if needed)

-• 2-3 tablespoon Fresh Lime Juice Taste first as well
+• 2-3 tablespoon Fresh Lime Juice (taste and add more if needed)

-• 1 tablespoon Ground Thai Chili Peppers Use less for Mild
+• 1 tablespoon Ground Thai Chili Peppers (use less for mild spice)

 Instructions